Comments of "Tanaka-san will not do Calisthenics"

 Hello Tanaka-san

 I just wanted to say that when i hear a story like yours i am utterly inspired.
-It is rare to see a man of such deep conviction, if everybody had these values the world would be truly just.
-I wish you all the best in your battle.

 Simon